-1. The teleseminar is going to last about 1 hour – about 45 minutes for the interview and 15 minutes for Q&A–give or take.
+1. The teleseminar lasted about 1 hour – about 45 minutes for the interview and 15 minutes for Q&A–give or take.

-3. Just so you know, Czerral and I will be joined by Lacey of KV Organics.
-She's a gem of a gal and she and I have talked about probiotics and InLiven for about a year now.
-She's helping me out because I've never handled a webinar and she's been sooo helpful to me in this whole journey, so we decided to work on this together.
+2. Czerral and I were joined by Lacey of KV Organics.
+She’s a gem of a gal and she and I have talked about probiotics and InLiven for about a year now.
+She’s helping me out because I had never handled a webinar and she’s been sooo helpful to me in this whole journey, so we decided to work on this together.

 When you sign up for the teleseminar, you’ll be getting communications from her because I am just swamped and Lacey has offered to handle the webinar registration and everything to take a load off of my plate.
 What a blessing.
 Just so you know, you’ll be getting communications from her, as opposed to from me :-).

 (Disclaimer: I signed up as a rep with Miessence so that I could get a discount and that link is to my store.
-The products are very high quality and they are not cheap, so I wanted to get them for a more reasonable price so it would work for my family's budget.
-If you can't wait and want to try something right now, you can use the discount code “greenbiz” through the end of May 2013 to get 20% off your order of any size.
+The products are very high quality and they are not cheap, so I wanted to get them for a more reasonable price so it would work for my family’s budget.
 And you also get 20% off any future order as long as you order once per year.)